camohub/LaravelDatagrid/README.md

 - **setTableClass()** - default is 'table table-striped table-hover table-bordered';

 - **setJSFilterTimeout()** - sets javascript timeout on input event.
 Default is 250ms.

+- **setSubmitOnEnter()** - prevent submit on input event and will wait for hit enter key to submit.
+	This option is possible to set for the whole grid or for one column.
+	Does not affect sorting, pagination and perPage select.
+They are still automatically submited.

 - **setGetParams()** - form submit removes all GET params from url which are not the part of the form.
 Request will contain only form inputs as GET prameters.